 There are several ways to recruit volunteers for your food co-op.
 The tools and methods you choose will depend on the set up of your food co-op and what it does or intends to do.

 For volunteers involved in everyday activities, food co-ops usually recruit in one of the following ways:

 If you are looking for volunteers with specialist skills, like web design, then you may need to advertise vacancies more widely.

-Another way to recruit volunteers is to get referrals from other organisations that are set up to find work placements or volunteer opportunities for people they support.
-Such organisations generally work with specific groups of people who are not in work, for example young people not in education, training or employment (NEETs), or those working with people with learning difficulties or mental health issues.
-These volunteers may need more training and support, so you have to be sure that you are able to offer this.
+Another way to recruit volunteers is to get referrals from other organisations which have been set up to find work placements or volunteer opportunities for people they support.
+Such organisations generally work with specific groups of people who are not in work, such as young people not in education, employment or training (NEETs), or those working with people with learning difficulties or mental health problems.
+These volunteers may need more training and support, so you have to be sure you are able to offer this.

 Websites with Information for voluntary organisations